 There are various treatment options out there, but they should always be adopted after consulting a doctor.
-Some of the chronic prostatitis treatment involves use of antibiotics and antioxidants.
-However, chronic prostatitis may not respond to antibiotics even if it was caused by a bacteria .Therefore other medical approaches have to be taken.
+Some of the chronic prostatitis treatment involves the use of antibiotics and antioxidants.
+However, chronic prostatitis may not respond to antibiotics even if it was caused by a bacteria.T herefore other medical approaches have to be taken.
 Treatment options are as follows:

-- Active Surveillance or watchful waiting – Doctor advises to wait for a while before starting any treatment to see the progress of the disease.
-Patient may not need any treatment if the problem is not complicated, although he may need to follow a checkup schedule with the doctor.
+- Active Surveillance or watchful waiting – Doctor advises waiting for a while before starting any treatment to see the progress of the disease.
+The patient may not need any treatment if the problem is not complicated, although he may need to follow a checkup schedule with the doctor.

 - Surgery – This may require removing the whole prostate gland along with some associated tissue, and it may cause incontinence and impotence.

 - Medications – There are some drugs that can reduce* the size of the prostate and heal the symptoms.
 However, some of these can cause potential side effects, for e.g., Finasteride (Proscar) can increase* male breast size with sexual dysfunction, Tamsulosin (Flomax) can cause nasal congestion and cough.
-Among natural medications, Saw palmetto seems to be very effective in treating enlarged prostate.
-There are some prostate supplements in the market that contain herbal medications along with vitamins, minerals and amino acids, and they can be very effective one of them is ViProsta.
+Among natural medications, Saw palmetto seems to be very effective in treating an enlarged prostate.
+There are some prostate supplements in the market that contains herbal medications along with vitamins, minerals, and amino acids, and they can be very effective one of them is ViProsta.
 We suggest you to check the ViProsta Review.
-Also doctors may prescribe antimicrobials, anti-inflammatory drugs or pain killer Tramadol to alleviate the symptoms.
+Also doctors may prescribe antimicrobials, anti-inflammatory drugs or painkiller Tramadol to alleviate the symptoms.

 - Other treatments may include radio waves, microwaves, laser or techniques like acupuncture or reflexology to shrink the size of the prostate gland.